jc65536/quantum-simulator/README.md

 ## Design

 My design supports up to 64 qubits, since `BitVec` is a `u64`.
-I made sure my amplitudes were also using `u64`, so that they are long enough to represent amplitudes up to and including $2^{64 / 2}$.
+I made sure my amplitudes were also using `i64`, so that they are long enough to represent amplitudes up to and including $2^{64 / 2}$.
+I am using an integer to represent amplitudes because the integer counts multiples of $2^{-n / 2}$.
+This representation scheme exploits the fact that we are operating on a limited instruction set that only supports phase rotations by $\pi / 4$.
+By doing this, I can avoid floating point errors.

 The actual number of qubits $n$ is determined from the program.
 I realized that cirq doesn't actually care about the `qreg` statement, but counts the